 Each individual press release is moderated by our editorial team before inclusion on the PR Fire website and distribution via third parties.
 This helps authenticate and ensure content is newsworthy, acceptable, accurate and correctly formatted.

-All press releases must be newsworthy.
+- All press releases must be newsworthy.
 PR Fire is not an article directory or a content hub.
-We only accept genuine quality content, which is newsworthy such as a company event, expansion, company news, organisational milestone, annual profits, competitions etc.
+We only accept genuine, quality content that’s newsworthy – such as a company event, expansion, company news, organisational milestone, annual profits, competitions, etc.

-All press releases must be accurate and not contain any slanderous comments or references to current legal cases or aimed to harm any other persons, individuals or groups.
+- All press releases must be accurate and not contain any slanderous comments or references to current legal cases, or be aimed to harm any other persons, individuals or groups.

-PR Fire reserves the right to reject, modify and delete any content that, published or otherwise that it deems to be offensive, slanderous, racist, inflammatory, sexually explicit or that promotes violence/ terrorism.
+- PR Fire reserves the right to reject, modify and delete any content that, published or otherwise, it deems to be offensive, slanderous, racist, inflammatory, sexually explicit or that promotes violence/ terrorism.